 Fig 2.6

 The final part of the physical build before we start wiring is the fermcap injector.
 This is an important piece to prevent boil overs when your not going to be present for the brew day.
-However, if your planning not to use the relay controlled hoist, and plan to manually complete your mash, you can skip this section and add fermcap yourself.
+If your planning to manually complete your mash, you can skip this section and add fermcap yourself.

 Fig 3.1

-The injector is basically a 1/4" bolt that is spring or rubber band loaded.
+The injector is basically a 1/4" bolt that is spring loaded.

-You will need a 3 to 5ml syringe, your scrap plywood, scrap 1"x2", 4" long 1/4" bolt, springs or rubber bands, and a door lock solenoid.
+You will need a 3 to 5ml syringe, some scrap plywood, scrap 1"x2", 4" long 1/4" bolt, a springs, and a door lock solenoid.

-Any syringe that has about a 1/2 inch or less of travel for 1ml should work fine.
+Any syringe that holds 1ml and your spring can fully compress will work.
 For example, the small yellow syringes that come with childrens medicine.
 See (Fig 3.2)

 Fig 3.2